 Today we continue the tradition of being a close community and value our small town values.
 The Town of New Site operates under the leadership of a Mayor and five Council Members (elected at-large).
-The Town of New Site has an active Town Hall with a Community Room.
+The Town of New Site has an active Town Hall with a Community Room, Pavilion, and Playground area.

-The Community Room is available for rent to area residents for family reunions, birthday parties, and meetings.
-The “Glenn Fuller Pavilion” is located behind our Town Hall for rent for outdoor activities.
+The Community Room/Pavilion is available for rent to area residents for family reunions, birthday parties, and meetings.
+The “Glenn Fuller Pavilion” and playground area is located behind our Town Hall.
 Our Senior Citizens Center is located across the street from the Town Hall.
 It houses rooms for Girl Scouts and Boy Scouts.
 One-half of the building is dedicated to the Senior Citizens of our area.
 They meet at this location twice a week for games and activities; twice a month for music, fun, and fellowship; and once a month for a monthly luncheon including a guest speaker, entertainment, and Bingo.
 Another addition to our community is the Town of New Site Recreational Park which has three fenced and lighted baseball/softball fields for Little League games.
 We are also home to Horseshoe Bend School (K~12) which is a part of the Tallapoosa County School System.

 The Horseshoe Bend National Military Park is located only five miles from New Site.
 This is the location of the 1814 battle between General Andrew Jackson and the Upper Creek Indians.
 It has picnic areas, a visitor’s center, walking trails and a driving tour through the park.
 It is a beautiful place to visit.